Behaviour Policy

 • Positive behaviour around school is to be acknowledged;

 • In cases of continuous and persistent challenging behaviour, regardless of how sustained and disruptive, the pupil’s out-of-school circumstances and special educational needs and disabilities will always be taken into account.
-Comprehensive support is given – exclusions are to be used only as a last resort where other measures fail;
+Comprehensive support is given – suspensions and exclusions are to be used only as a last resort where other measures fail;

 Policy Objectives